PaloAltoNetworks/terraform-ansible-intro/docs/getting-started.md

 https://paloaltonetworks.qwiklab.com
 ```

 Log in with your Qwiklabs credentials (sign up if you are new to Qwiklabs).
+You must use your corporate email address for the username.
 ![Qwiklabs login](img/qwiklabs-login.png)

 ## Launch the lab